tahmid198/ERC-20-Token/README.md

-## ERC-20 Token
+## Ξ ERC-20 Token

 ### Background

 Ethereum allows you to build your own cryptocurrency on their blockchain with a standard called [ERC-20 token standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 ERC-20 is an API standard that governs how an Ethereum token should be built.
 This standard allows you to mint your own token, transfer it between wallets, and hold an initial token sale.
 This standard also allows your token to be accepted across various applications.
 This means support across different wallets and different cryptocurrency exchanges.

-We will be building out the required functionality specified with this standard so our token is compliant with the ERC20 standard and deploy it on a test network (not the main Ethereum network) so we do not have to worry about cost.
+We will be building out the required functionality specified with this standard so our token is compliant with the ERC20 standard.
+To do this we will use Ganache for rapid blockchain testing on our local machine, along with the Truffle framework to build smart contracts for our token.
+We will then create a token sale where users can buy our tokens and then deploy Rinkeby test network (not the main Ethereum network) so we do not have to worry about gas cost.

-Your token, token sale, client side and backend will be on the blockchain and decentralized.
+Our token, token sale, client side and backend will be on the blockchain and decentralized.

 ### Dependencies

-1. node package manager (npm) (install from node js website or with a command line tool like homebrew, type `brew install node`).
+- node package manager (npm) (install from node js website or with a command line tool like homebrew, type `brew install node`).
-2. Truffle framework will allow us to create decentralized applications on the Ethereum network with its suite of tools so we can write, test, and deploy smart contracts.
+- Truffle framework will allow us to create decentralized applications on the Ethereum network with its suite of tools so we can write, test, and deploy smart contracts.
 (To install go to command and type `npm install -g truffle`).
-3. Ganache, is your local personal blockchain that you can use for testing purposes.
+- Ganache, is your local personal blockchain that you can use for testing purposes.
 (Install directly from their website).
-4. Metamask, a browser extension that allows you to connect to the Ethereum network.
-Allowing us to talk to the blockchain from our browser(Found on Chrome browser).
+- Metamask, a browser extension that allows you to connect to the Ethereum network.
+Allowing us to talk to the blockchain from our browser (Found on Chrome browser).
-5. Solidity syntax highlighting (you can use Ethereum from Package Control for Sublime 2/3)
+- Solidity syntax highlighting (you can use Ethereum from Package Control for Sublime 2/3)
-6. lite-server is used as our development server.
+- lite-server is used as our development server.
-7. Bootstrap CDN
+- Bootstrap CDN
-8. Web3 library so our client can communicate with the blockchain
+- Web3 library so our client can communicate with the blockchain
-9. truffle-contract: a js library that allows us to interact with our contracts
+- truffle-contract, a JS library that allows us to interact with our contracts
-10. Go Ethereum (Geth), a Go implementation of Ethereum. (you can install with homebrew by doing `brew tap ethereum/ethereum`, and then `brew install ethereum`).
+- Go Ethereum (Geth), a Go implementation of Ethereum. (you can install with homebrew by doing `brew tap ethereum/ethereum`, and then `brew install ethereum`).
 Do `which geth` and `get version` to check it downloaded properly

-`npm run dev` to run server

 Use `truffle init` in the command line within your project directory to create a new truffle project.
 This will create your contract, migration, and test directories including some configuration files.

 <!-- ### Build

 the approve function will let us approve a delegated transfer, the amount being transferred will be stored in an allowance. transferForm will allow us to execute that transfer.  -->

 ### File Breakdown